-We are party to a services agreement (the "Naarden Lease") pursuant to which an affiliate of Forbion leased us office space and the office lease agreement with Renaissance Aventura LLC, dated May 24, 2021 (the "Miami Lease").
-Under the Naarden Lease, we are obligated to pay \notin 40 thousand per year in rent.
+We are party to a services agreement (the "Naarden Lease") pursuant to which an affiliate of Forbion leased us office space, the office lease agreement with Renaissance Aventura LLC, dated May 24, 2021, as amended April 9, 2024 (as amended, the "Miami Lease") and an office sublease agreement with GR8 People, Inc., dated April 2, 2024

+(the "Yardley Lease").
+Under the Naarden Lease, we are obligated to pay €40 thousand per year in rent.
 The Naarden Lease will continue until terminated by either us or the landlord.
-Pursuant to the Miami Lease, we are required to pay annual rent ranging from \$69 thousand to \$75 thousand, increasing from the low end of the range to the higher end of the range for each year of the lease.
-The Miami Lease will expire by its terms on October 31, 2024, unless terminated earlier by either party pursuant to the terms of the Miami Lease.
+Pursuant to the Miami Lease, we are required to pay annual rent ranging from \$75 thousand to \$82 thousand, increasing from the low end of the range to the higher end of the range for each year of the lease.
+The Miami Lease will expire by its terms on October 31, 2027, unless terminated earlier by either party pursuant to the terms of the Miami Lease.
+Pursuant to the Yardley Lease, we are required to pay annual rent ranging from \$189 thousand to \$194 thousand, increasing from the low end of the range to the higher end of the range for each year of the lease.
+The Yardley Lease will expire by its terms on April 3, 2026, unless terminated earlier by either party pursuant to the terms of the Yardley Lease.